dsc-courses/dsc106-2025-wi/labs/lab09/index.md

 > In this lab, we will learn:
 >
-> - What different methods do we have to transition and animate elements and when to use each?
-> - What considerations should we take into account for using animations effectively?
+> - How do we draw visualizations for quantitative data, such as bar charts and scatter plots, using D3
+> - How to show tooltips on hover as a way to provide more information about the data
+> - How to compute summary statistics about our data in a structured a way

 <details open markdown="block">
   <summary>